its-me-anoop/food-allergen/README.md

-# Food Allergen
+# Food Allergen Tracker

-This project contains a simple Next.js web application for tracking food allergens.
+This project contains a simple Next.js web application for tracking food allergens, meals, and related symptoms.
+Users can create accounts, log meals with associated allergens and symptoms, and review potential allergens that correlate with symptoms.

 ## Development